Plant

 How Can You Tell If Your Potatoes Are Certified Disease-Free?

-All seed potatoes you purchase from an established seed provider in the U.S. must undergo several tests and inspections in order to prove that they are truly disease free; any potatoes testing positive are no longer allowed for sale.
+All potatoes seeds you purchase from an established seed provider in the U.S. must undergo several tests and inspections in order to prove that they are truly disease free; any potatoes testing positive are no longer allowed for sale.

 Therefore, it is crucial that seeds come from reputable sources in order to ensure certification of quality.
 My favorites include Johnny’s Selected Seeds, Fedco Seeds and High Mowing Organic Seeds as examples of trustworthy sellers of seeds.